jinghuazhao/Omics-analysis/README.md

 [EWAS-fusion](https://github.com/jinghuazhao/EWAS-fusion).
 for fine-mapping, pathway analysis, TWAS, Mendelian randomisation, predictive analytics and other information as highlighted in the [wiki page](https://github.com/jinghuazhao/Omics-analysis/wiki).

-Efforts are warmly welcome to enriched this site, which is a long-term project.
-They will also serve as templates for a variety of other traits.
+Efforts are highly welcome this site's enrichment as a long-term project, which will also serve as templates for a variety of other traits.

 ## How to contribute (adapted from [Apress](https://github.com/apress))